 The second force operates at business-cycle frequencies.
-It captures the relation of inflation to economic activity.
-In the New Keynesian model, this force is measured by (the negative of) the gap between the actual rate of unemployment and the natural unemployment rate.
-This gap reflects inflation pressure.
-The inflation response is the increase in inflation that accompanies the upward pressure on inflation when some expansionary force raises or lowers the unemployment rate relative to the current natural rate.
-The level of inflation pressure is not observable directly because it depends on the natural rate, which is not observed.
+It captures the negative relation between inflation and unemployment.
+In the New Keynesian model, this force is measured by the gap between the actual unemployment rate and the natural unemployment rate.
+The level of downward pressure from unemployment is not observed directly because it depends on the unemployment rate minus the natural rate, and the natural rate is not observed.

-The source of the positive relation between the unemployment gap and the rate of inflation in the basic New Keynesian model is the following: If unemployment is below the natural rate, it means that the price level is below its equilibrium value.
+The source of the negative relation between the unemployment gap and the rate of inflation in the basic New Keynesian model is the following: If unemployment is below the natural rate, it means that the price level is below its equilibrium value.
 The reason is that the sticky price level is below equilibrium and the consumers and firms, therefore, demand more than the equilibrium levels of output.
 Their demands are automatically satisfied by producers because, according to a basic Keynesian principle, demand determines output.
 Higher output implies lower unemployment.
 As time passes, the previously stuck prices become unstuck, prices free up, the price level rises from their low levels back toward equilibrium.
 Inflation continues higher than the anchored rate during this process.